macnick/100-days-of-code/log.md

 ## Day 98: August 11, 2020

 **Today's Progress**: #R9D98 Tried to apply what I learned about Redux, but to no avail.
-I still can not get the list of Books from my API. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode
+I still can not get the list of Books from my REST API. #100DaysOfCode #javascript #React #microverseinc #1000DaysOfCode

 **Thoughts:** Codewars Rank 359 - 2 hours of study.
 Goals: 1.
 Finish the Microverse curicullum 75%